 Are you thinking about going on a cruise?
 We absolutely love to go on a romantic cruise.
-Then again, I don’t think we have found any travel we can’t embrace and enjoy.
+Then again, I don’t believe we have found any travel we can’t embrace and enjoy.
 Being together and experiencing things as a couple in love is the highlight of all our trips.

 I recently spoke to a lady trying to decide if a two-week cruise was the right fit for her and her husband.
 Another couple they vacation with wanted to take a cruise the following year and invited them to join.
 She was concerned about the uncertainty of cruising.
 Our conversation was the inspiration for this post.